-For not being a very lengthy story, there are so many fantastic Alice in Wonderland quotes to be found among this beloved tale.
+For not being a very lengthy story, there are so many fantastic Alice in Wonderland quotes to be found among this beloved tale by Lewis Carroll.
 It’s hard to pull out “the best” quotes without just copying everything.
 At the risk of being verbose, here are 36 of my favorite Alice in Wonderland quotes, grouped by character.

 Alice in Wonderland quotes From Alice Herself